sharpjs/DependencyQueue/README.md

 To peek into a queue, the `DependencyQueue<T>` class provides the `Inspect()` and `InspectAsync()` methods.
 These methods acquire an exclusive lock on the queue and return a read-only view of the queue.
-The view holds the exclusive lock until disposed.
+Because the view holds the exclusive lock until disposed, queue inspection is thread-safe.

 ```csharp
 using var view = queue.Inspect();